 Wood fires and solid fuel fires are only permitted outside of the fire ban season in designated campfire pits.

-Fire ban season usually starts on 1 November and runs through to 31 April, however, dates are subject to change based on seasonal conditions.
 Always check the SA Country Fire Service website to keep up-to-date about fire bans.

 You must bring your own firewood if you plan to have a wood fire, as it is prohibited to collect firewood within national parks.

 Vehicle and caravan access